 Tell us a bit about your experience with mental health and/or addiction.

 "Throughout my professional career, I would binge drink and take cocaine which would lead to anxiety attacks and suicidal comedowns.
 The hangovers and comedowns seemed to get worse and worse as I got older.
 It would take days, sometimes weeks to convince myself that my life hadn’t completely fallen apart.
-I was stuck in a cycle of feeling awful, recovering, feeling okay, celebrating the fact I felt okay, feeling awful again.
+I was stuck in a cycle of getting trashed, feeling awful, feeling okay, celebrating the fact I felt okay, feeling awful again.

 How have these experiences stemmed from, or been tied to, the life of being a freelance illustrator?